HakanKARASU/HakanKARASU/README.md

 - 🔭 &nbsp; I’m currently working on implementation of deep learning on electrochemical system
 -  🌱 I’m currently learning GradCAM and its application
 - 🤔 &nbsp; Exploring new technologies
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
+- 🎓 &nbsp; Studying computer programming and Mathematics.
 - 🌱 &nbsp; Enthusiast in Artificial Intelligence .
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.